Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/given_an_energy_calculation/when_with_only_one_exchange_and_glmp_and_skmp/readme.md

-# When Minimal Standard Scenario
+# When only Exchange, GLMP and SKMP in GA

 The purpose of this test is to check the edge case where a grid area only has GLMP, SKMP and an exchange metering point.
 I.e. no consumption or production metering points.